An enhanced future-proof rooftop helipad

 For the seriously ill and injured, 13 minutes feels like a very long time.
 Currently, this is the time it takes to transfer by ambulance to Christchurch Hospital, after landing in Hagley Park.
-It takes the same amount of time to fly a patient from Akaroa to Christchurch.
+It takes a similar amount of time to fly a patient from Akaroa to Christchurch.

 Patients are flown to Christchurch from all over the South and lower North Island.
 The transfer process from Hagley Park is far from ideal, compromising both patient privacy, public safety, and draining resources.

 Plans for Christchurch Hospital’s new building included a small rooftop helipad, however, demand for helicopter transfers is increasing.
-To keep up with growth and future-proof services a much bigger helipad is needed at Christchurch Hospital, as well as a clinical support unit on the helipad to provide immediate, lifesaving measures on touchdown.
+To keep up with growth and future-proof services a much bigger helipad was needed at Christchurch Hospital, as well as a clinical support unit on the helipad to provide immediate, lifesaving measures on touchdown.